elek/flekszible/docs/content/reference.md

 ## Simple os dir

 A simple OS dir can work as a source directory for flekszible __without any descriptor__.
-In this case all the kubernetes resource files will be imported and used from the dir.
+In this case all the Kubernetes resource files will be imported and used from the dir.

 ## `Flekszible` descriptor